fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 Its definition of `pure` / `map` / `flatMap` do not do any work, they
-just build up data structures that live on the heap.
-Work is delayed
+just build up data types that live on the heap.
+Work is delayed until
-until Free is *interpreted*.
+Free is *interpreted*.
 This technique of using heap objects to
 eliminate stack growth is known as *trampolining*.

-When we use the `@free` annotation, a `sealed trait` data structure is
+When we use the `@free` annotation, a `sealed trait` data type is
 generated for each of our algebras, with a `case class` per method,
 allowing trampolining.
 When we write a `Handler`, Freestyle is
 converting pattern matches over heap objects into method calls.